geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 ```

 As well, give a human-readable string for the instance/tags/name (EC2 instance name tag), make it the same at the namespace pattern above; i.e. `go-api-production-2024-01-22`:
+also update others as follows:

+Name: REPLACE_ME should be "go-api-production-YYYY-MM-DD".
+dns_record_name: should be "go-api-production-YYYY-MM-DD.geneontology.org"
+dns_zone_id: should be "Z04640331A23NHVPCC784" (for geneontology.org).

 ```
 emacs config-instance.yaml